Google Nest Audio price, release date, and features

 According to Google, the Nest Audio has "50% more bass" and "50% more volume" than its predecessor, the Google Home.
 Inside the speaker, you'll find a 19mm tweeter that delivers the treble frequencies, while a 75mm mid-woofer is designed to create powerful bass notes.

-If you buy more than one Nest Audio, you can pair them together for stereo sound – and there are even more configurations for multiple Nest Audio speakers, allowing for wireless multi-room audio.
+If you buy two Nest Audios you can pair them for stereo sound – and there are even more configuration options for multiple Nest Audio speakers, allowing for wireless multi-room audio.

 Cut to the chase